Tomato Sprouting Inside: Causes and Solutions

 Once the seeds are dry, I can plant them in potting soil.
 I should plant them about 1/4 inch deep and cover them lightly with soil.
 I should then water the soil well and place the pot in a warm, sunny location.

 As the seedlings begin to grow, I need to make sure they are getting enough water and sunlight.
-Once they have grown to a suitable size, I can transplant them into my garden or into larger pots.
+Once they have grown to a suitable size, I can transplant them into my garden or larger pots.

-Growing my own tomato plants from sprouting fruits is a fun and rewarding way to enjoy fresh, homegrown tomatoes.
+Growing my tomato plants from sprouting fruits is a fun and rewarding way to enjoy fresh, homegrown tomatoes.
 It also allows me to save money and reduce waste by reusing the seeds from the parent plant.

 Prevention of Vivipary in Tomatoes